15jramirez/cli_anime/README.md

  Also if needed install the gem pry to help debug if you plan to use this for a bigger project.

+##LICENSE
+here's a link to the license of use: